HandsOnDataViz/book/find/ct/README.md

 **Hartford Data** (http://data.hartford.gov), the official portal of the City of Hartford municipal government, is hosted on the Socrata platform, which features built-in visualizations and APIs.
 See also how to create a [filtered point map with Socrata](../../map/socrata/index.html) in this book.
 Also, the Hartford Data site links to the City's ArcGIS Online geographic data (http://gisdata.hartford.gov/) and the City's financial data (http://checkbook.hartford.gov/) and budget (http://budget.hartford.gov/).

 In addition to the official repositories above, Connecticut news organizations that create data visualizations often include links to download data files.

 **Connecticut Mirror / Trend CT ** (http://ctmirror.org/) and (http://trendct.org/) are publications of the Connecticut News Project, an independent, nonpartisan, nonprofit organization that focuses on state policy issues.
 Most of their data visualizations are built with open-source code, with publicly accessible data files.
 See also their GitHub repository (https://github.com/trendct).

 **Hartford Courant Data Desk** (http://www.courant.com/data-desk) produces digital visualizations for the *Hartford Courant*, the largest daily newspaper in Connecticut, owned by Tribune Publishing.
 Many of these data visualizations are published on the Tableau platform, which allows readers to download the underlying data.

-**TO DO** describe Freedom of Information Act (FOIA) data requests in Connecticut
+## Connecticut and Hartford boundary files

-## Common geographic boundary files
+- See common geographic boundary files below, with more details in the official repositories above.

-- Click link to download file.
-If necessary, right-click to Save As...
+- To download a file, click the link OR right-click to Save As...
 - To view or edit, drag files into http://geojson.io or http://mapshaper.org
-- Learn more in the [Map Your Data](../../map/index.html) and [Shape Your Map Data](../../shape/index.html) sections of this book
+- Learn more in the [Map Your Data](../../map/index.html) and [Transform Your Map Data](../../transform/index.html) sections of this book

 | Geography              | Source    | Preview | GeoJSON | KML |
 | :--------------------- | :---------| :------ | :------ |:--- |